Cuasso Castle: Structure and present conditions of the building

-Going north-south, the building stands on an area of 3500 square metres, with a 400-metre perimeter.
+Going from north to south, the building stands on an area of 3,500 square metres, with a 400-metre perimeter.
 Altitudes range from 430 metres above sea level in the dungeon to 455 metres at the north-east fortress.
-Coming from the south, the dungeon can be seen from 10 km' distance, although it is located in a scarcely visible position, which is a proof of its strategical importance.
+Coming from the south, the dungeon can be seen within a 10 km' distance, although it is located in a scarcely visible position, which is a proof of its strategical importance.

 The castle was originally built on four floors, and had an embattled roof; on the western wall leaned a small tower, hosting the stairs that took to each floor.
 The dungeon looked like a ship's bow; most likely, the now disappeared southern wall had no entrance, but windows only.
 From that area, the castle could easily control the road beneath, taking strategical advantage of its higher position.

 Behind the dungeon, the castle's plan opened in a fan-like manner, showing an angle of 15°; the whole area was a plain court, hosting two buildings: in the western part of the yard there was the church of Saint Denis, the French patron of Paris; on the opposite side another church, dedicated to Saint Ambrose could be probably found, whose ruins cannot be clearly identified.

 Saint Denis church had two entrances: the main one was situated on the west side, while the southern access lead to the court.
 The fact leads us to suppose that the church was the parish of a wooden village, now disappeared, that stood around the bottom of the hill.
 The west side was also the easiest to defend.